cult-of-coders/meteor-tuts/source/index.md

 Having things simplified gave us more time, time which we, as humans started to use smartly by finding a way so simplify the process of building apps.
 As a result of those efforts MeteorJS was born.

+**Important!**
+To further help your understanding we have set a [github repository](http://www.github.com) where you can find a branch for each of the sections you will complete on this tutorial.
+In addition to this tutorial you can watch every section of it online [on our youtube channel](http://www.youtube.com).
+These videos will contain a more detailed explanation given by your trainer in order for you to better understand the concepts you are learning.

 <h1>What is Meteor?</h1>